ArtRabbitStudio/ntd-model-sth/README.md

         previous simulations from this state.
 If this is not provided, the code will start new simulations from scratch.

+    useCloudStorage: bool
+        Indicates whether the model should treat incoming paths as GCS gs:// urls (True) or filesystem paths (False).

 Some examples are included in the Jupyter notebook `sth_tests.ipynb` in the `tests` folder.